 I’ve taken the structure that follows from a tweetstorm by Trevor Sumner (apparently derived from a Facebook post by his brother-law, Dave Kammeyer).
 However, I’ve added topic headings, changed others, and helpfully numbered them all, so you can correct, enhance, or rearrange topics easily in comments (or even suggest new topics).
 Let me also caveat that this is an enormous amount of material, and time presses, so this will not be as rich in links as I would normally like it to be.
 Also note that the level of abstraction for each topic varies significantly: From “The Biosphere” all the way to “Pilot Training.”
 A proper failure matrix would sort that out.

-(1) The Biosphere: The 737 MAX story beings with a customer requirement for increased fuel efficiency.
+(1) The Biosphere: The 737 MAX story begins with a customer requirement for increased fuel efficiency.
 This is, at bottom, a carbon issue (and hence a greenhouse gas issue, especially as the demand for air travel increases, especially in Asia).
 New biosphere-driven customer demands will continue to emerge as climate change increases and intensifies, and hence the continued 737 MAX-like debacles should be expected, all else being equal.
 From CAPA – Centre for Aviation:

 The main expected impacts of climate change on aviation result from changes in temperature, precipitation (rain and snow), storm patterns, sea level and wind patterns.
 In addition, climate change is expected to lead to increased drought, impacts on the supply of water and energy, and changes in wildlife patterns and biodiversity.
 Consequences for aviation include reduced aircraft performance, changing demand patterns, potential damage to infrastructure, loss of capacity and schedule disruption.